yanxulong/UMN-PhD-Thesis-Template/README.md

 3. Ensuring the *Bibliography* appears in the Table of Contents by updating `thesis.tex`.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-You can download the repository to run on VS Code, PyCharm, or Cursor.
+You can download the repository to run on VS Code, PyCharm, or Cursor. `thesis.tex` is the master file.